FullScreenShenanigans/Documentation/Storage.md

 ## Local Storage

-Local Storage is a browser property where information is saved past session activity.
+`localStorage` is a browser property where information is saved without expiring.
-ItemsHoldr keeps track of items and their values while the game is running and periodically saves them to `localStorage`.
+ItemsHoldr keeps track of items and their values while the game is running.

-Because not just these FSS projects might be using the browser's localStorage, ItemsHoldr has a prefix property to differentiate which information belongs to which source.
+Other sources (e.g. websites) also use `localStorage`, so ItemsHoldr has a prefix property to differentiate which information belongs to which.

 ```typescript
 let ItemsHolder: ItemsHoldr = new ItemsHoldr({